 Existing branding helps with customer acquisition

 Gain training and support from headquarters

 Less independence and freedom

 If you're considering going down the franchise route, make sure you assess the different franchises available.
 Talk to existing and previous franchisees to understand what it's like to be a franchisee yourself.

 The Technical Stuff: Pest Control Scheduling, Invoicing, Payment & Quickbooks

-So to help you out, we'll give you an overview of all the technical aspects you need to have ready, and which tools can help streamline your everyday activities.
+Administrative tasks can take up a lot of your time.
+To help you out, we'll give you an overview of all the technical aspects you need to have ready, and which tools can help streamline your everyday activities.

-If you want to understand how these different tools and responsibilities align, then look below.
-We've included a visual to help you understand what happens before, during, and after clients schedule a job, and how you can streamline these business activities with online tools.
+The following diagram can help you understand what happens before, during, and after clients schedule a job, and how you can streamline these business activities with online tools.